Brent climbs above $98 on Iran tensions, Norway strike

 IRAN TENSION

-Two days after an EU oil embargo took effect, Iran's National Security and Foreign Policy Committee drafted a bill to try and stop crude oil tankers from passing through the Strait of Hormuz to countries that support sanctions against it.
+Iran's National Security and Foreign Policy Committee has drafted a bill to try and stop crude oil tankers from passing through the Strait of Hormuz to countries that support sanctions against it.

 But such a bill would still require support from the leadership to come into effect.